 Centre’s proposal to scrap Article 35A will not help any region of Jammu and Kashmir: Omar Abdullah

-However, the former chief minister said the Hurriyat Conference had no say in the matter as it does not believe in the Constitution.
+The former chief minister also said that the Hurriyat Conference had no say in the matter as it did not believe in the Constitution.

-Former Jammu and Kashmir Chief Minister Omar Abdullah on Monday said that the people of Kashmir would not feel safe in the region if Article 35A of the Constitution was repealed, reported ANI.
-Abdullah attacked the ruling Bharatiya Janata Party, saying that its proposal to scrap the special status given to Jammu and Kashmir will not benefit any region of the state.
+Former Jammu and Kashmir Chief Minister Omar Abdullah on Monday said that the people of the state will not feel safe in the region if Article 35A of the Constitution was repealed, reported ANI.
+Abdullah attacked the ruling Bharatiya Janata Party, saying its proposal to scrap the special status given to Jammu and Kashmir will not benefit any region of the state.

-Article 35A of the Indian Constitution empowers the Jammu and Kashmir legislature to define who can be regarded as permanent residents of the state, and grant special privileges to such individuals.
-The provision bars citizens from other parts of the country from acquiring immovable property in the state, taking up jobs with the state government, availing of state-sponsored scholarships, or settling permanently anywhere in the Valley.
+Article 35A of the Indian Constitution empowers the Jammu and Kashmir legislature to define who can be regarded as permanent residents of the state and grant special privileges to such individuals.
+The provision bars citizens from other parts of the country from acquiring immovable property in the state, taking up jobs with the state government, availing state-sponsored scholarships, or settling permanently anywhere in the Valley.

 “Surprisingly, the BJP has made an issue out of Article 35A,” Abdullah said.
-“They say it benefit Kashmirs, but adversely affects Jammu.
+“They say it benefits Kashmir, but adversely affects Jammu.
 Will someone who wants to buy land in this state do it in Kashmir?
 Take it in writing that before going to Kashmir to buy land and look for jobs, they will come to Jammu.”

 Plea in Supreme Court